borgbackup/borg/docs/internals.rst

   currently always an integer, 1

 salt
-  random 32 bytes salt used to encrypt the passphrase
+  random 256 bits salt used to encrypt the passphrase

 iterations
-  number of iterations used to encrypt the passphrase
+  number of iterations used to encrypt the passphrase (currently 100000)

 algorithm
-  the hashing algorithm used to encrypt the passphrase and do the HMAC checksum
+  the hashing algorithm used to encrypt the passphrase and do the HMAC checksum (currently the string ``sha256``)

 hash
-  the HMAC checksum of the encrypted passphrase key
+  the HMAC checksum of the encrypted derived key

 data
-  the passphrase key, encrypted with AES over a PBKDF2_ SHA256 hash described above
+  the derived key, encrypted with AES over a PBKDF2_ SHA256 hash described above

 The resulting msgpack_ is then encoded using base64 and written to the